What Is A Pop Filter & Why You Should Use Them

-When we say words which has ‘plosives’, for example words like ‘people’ & ‘pain’ which has a ‘p’ in the word, the sudden air pressure would cause the microphone to overload.
+When we say words that have ‘plosives’, for example, words like ‘people’ & ‘pain’ which has a ‘p’ in the word, the sudden air pressure would cause the microphone to overload.

 Same goes when someone laughs into the microphone.
 The air pressure would simply cause the microphone to pop.

 So pop filters are placed in front of the microphone to help eliminate this fast-moving air.
 Pop filters are usually attached to the microphone stand itself so you’ll need a microphone stand too.
 If you only have a podcast-styled table microphone stand then you won’t be able to attach the pop filter.

 The second purpose of a pop filter is to prevent the saliva from vocalists from going into the microphone.
 This to me is an extra thumbs up when using a pop filter.